rocliulp/cheatsheets/README.md

 paragraph   |   M-{             |   M-}
 buffer      |   M-<             |   M->

-Notice also that the commands are somewhat mnemonic:
+Notice that the commands are somewhat mnemonic:
-* “f” stands for “forward”
+* "f" stands for "forward"
-* “b” stands for “backward”
+* "b" stands for "backward"
-* “n” stands for “next”
+* "n" stands for "next"
-* “p” stands for “previous”
+* "p" stands for "previous"
-* “a” stands for “beginning” (like the beginning of the alphabet)
+* "a" stands for "beginning" (like the beginning of the alphabet)
-* “e” stands for “end”
+* "e" stands for "end"

 ## markdown
 https://guides.github.com/features/mastering-markdown/